 This easy-to-grow succulent is well known for its healing properties.
 Its thick, pointed leaves are full of vitamins, enzymes and amino acids which can sooth burns and cuts.
 Lesser known is that aloe can also absorb toxins that are byproducts of cleaning products and paints.
 It produces brown spots on its leaves when chemical exposure becomes excessive.

 Plant care tip: Aloe likes lots of sunlight and cool temperatures (hovering around 70 degrees.)
 Like all succulents, it prefers dry soil, so avoid frequent watering.

-The bamboo palm packs a big punch.
+It’s not a true bamboo, but bamboo palm (Chamaedorea) packs a punch.
 The multi-stemmed plant is great at filtering out benzene and trichloroethylene (which you may unwittingly bring home with your dry cleaning).
 Moreover, it is considered superior at clearing out formaldehyde and even xylene, which is present in gasoline, glues and some paints and varnishes.

 Plant care tip: The bamboo palm needs lots of water and thrives in bright light.
 Cut off brown stems as needed to keep the plant looking neat.
 Taller plants may need staking.

 CHINESE EVERGREEN ‘SILVER QUEEN’

 The long, blade-like leaves of ‘Silver Queen’ grow upright before flopping over, lending this common houseplant a graceful shape.
 And its variegation brightens up dark corners.
 Lesser known is that Silver Queen also filters out benzene and formaldehyde emitted from inks, paints and dyes and many household cleaning products.

 Plant care tip: Chinese evergreen prefers indirect sun and moderate temperatures.
 Direct sunlight will scorch the leaves.
 Trim off any yellow or dead leaves as needed and wipe leaves periodically with a damp rag to remove dust.

 DEVIL’S IVY (GOLDEN POTHOS)

 A fast growing vine with trailing stems of bright green variegated leaves, golden pothos can survive even in low-light situations.
 Perhaps that’s why it’s also known as Devil’s Ivy.
 Pothos works well in hanging baskets or cascading off the side of a table or bureau.
 It also absorbs formaldehyde.